Timception/Drift/README.md

 Serial Connector Cable: Both TRS and TRRS 3.5mm audio jacks can be used

-Toggle Switch on each side to determine whether it is the Master (mstr) or Slave (slv) halve
+Toggle Switch on each side to determine the Master (mstr) or Slave (slv) state

 Dimensions: Width: 128mm (max) / 91mm (min), Length: 196mm